 We’ve talked about several useful writing tips that authors should consider while drafting or editing their research papers.
-In particular, we’ve focused on figures and legends, Methods, and Results.
+In particular, we’ve focused on figures and legends, as well as the Introduction, Methods, and Results.
 Now that we’ve addressed the more technical portions of your journal manuscript, let’s turn to the analytical segments of your research article.
 In this article, we’ll provide tips on how to write a strong Discussion section that best portrays the significance of your research contributions.

 In a nutshell, your Discussion fulfills the promise you made to readers in your Introduction.
 At the beginning of your paper, you tell us why we should care about your research.
 You then guide us through a series of intricate images and graphs that capture all the relevant data you collected during your research.
 We may be dazzled and impressed at first, but none of that matters if you deliver an anti-climactic conclusion in the Discussion section!